DewofyourYouth/dew-blog/content/post/saranduk-iii/index.md

 ![Yitzchok Birth Record](yitzchokmordechai.png)

 We know already that Mordko has a son named Nakhman, but is Duvid's father the same Nakhman?
-Well, no. Mordko's son Nakhman would have been about 56 by 1875, not 26!
+It's possible.
+Nakhman would be about 56 at the time.
+It's plausible he had a 26 year old son named Duvid.
+But that's all I have.

 We have another census entry, for a **Sarandukh** family in 1889 from Yelisavetgrad, Yelisavetgrad, Kherson.
 Many of the same names occur, but the dates don't seem to to match up.
 Note that this is a third variant of the spelling, **САРАНДУХ** not **САРАНДУК**.